openaddresses/submit-service/README.md

 ## Usage

-While the service can be run directly from node, the preferred method is using docker.
+While the service can be run directly from node, the preferred method is docker.

 To run using docker, enter: